-In this context, it is important to note that most cases of early and late complications of obesity can quickly translate into micronutrient deficiency and malnutrition, especially when administered orally [2-4].
-Obese patients tend to be predisposed to micronutrient deficiency even before surgery due to the obesogenic diet being calorie-dense but nutrient-deprived [5-7].
+In this scenario, obesity is considered one of the main causes of morbidity and mortality due to its strong association with several health risk factors, such as diabetes, hypertension, and hyperlipidemia.
+For patients with a body mass index (BMI) \geq 40 kg/m2, bariatric surgery is associated with a 42% reduction in cardiovascular risk and a 30% reduction in all-cause mortality [1].
+In this context, it is important to note that most cases of early and late complications can quickly translate into micronutrient deficiency and malnutrition, especially when administered orally [2-4].
+Obese patients tend to be predisposed to micronutrient deficiency even before surgery due to the obesogenic diet being calorie-dense but nutrient-depleted [5-7].

-Because of this, nutritional support providers must have a better understanding of the complications that necessitate the use of nutritional support, as well as the best technique for providing nutrition, including its effectiveness and associated complications [8-10].
-There is still a lack of data available on the results of parenteral and enteral administration as nutritional support after bariatric surgery [11,12].
+Given this, nutrition support providers must have a better understanding of the complications that necessitate the use of nutritional support, as well as the best technique for nutrition delivery, including its efficacy and associated complications [8-10].
+There is still a paucity of available data on the outcomes of parenteral and enteral administration as nutritional support after bariatric surgery [11,12].

-In this scenario, three case-control studies have demonstrated that parenteral nutrition (PN) administration can be used effectively to mitigate nutritional complications arising from bariatric surgery, however, they report significant readmission rates [13-15].
-With enteral nutrition (EN), a case-control study in patients with leakage after sleeve gastrectomy revealed the benefit of EN administered via nasojejunal (NJ) tube combined with pigtail drainage catheters and stent placement.
-In this cohort, these surgical procedures were proven to improve obesity-related comorbidities.
+In this scenario, three case-control studies have demonstrated that parenteral nutrition (PN) administration can be used effectively to mitigate nutritional complications resulting from bariatric surgery, however, they report significant readmission rates [1315].
+With enteral nutrition (EN), a casecontrol study in patients with leak after sleeve gastrectomy revealed benefit from EN administered via nasojejunal (NJ) tube combined with pigtail drainage catheters and stent placement.
+In this cohort, these surgical procedures were shown to improve obesityrelated comorbidities.